Everyone has basic assumptions about the world around us. We have to; they’re a part of how we keep functioning.

 Other fantasy writers these days are starting to break down some of these assumptions in other ways.
 Mercedes Lackey and Tanya Huff come to mind, offhand – Mercedes Lackey’s wonderfully human Vanyel made it much easier for me, personally, to come to terms with being not-heterosexual, a great example of how fantasy can affect people’s real lives.
 Others, like Ursula K. LeGuin and Judith Tarr, confronted this even before them, decades ago.
 I have no doubt that there are others, some of them likely to make me think, “Right, how’d I forget that?” and others that I’ve never heard of.
 [Added note: It has been pointed out to me that Mercedes Lackey is perhaps not an ideal example, since her work is rather uneven – positive gay characters, but also some extremely negative trans content.
 Lackey’s own statement

 is here, about a quarter of the way down, has been removed from her website, but here’s a screenshot of the relevant part from the Wayback Machine archived version, and I do have some serious issues with it.
-So, one can be open to some ideas but not to others.
+Hm, no, I find it deeply offensive and bigoted, actually, especially for someone whose audience is almost certainly heavily LGBT+.
 Thank you, Tasha, for bringing this to my attention!]

 Just to be clear, I don’t mean that every work of speculative fiction needs to have prominent alternative sexuality or gender portrayals.
 Forcing it into the story just for the sake of doing so is as bad as the opposite.
 Also, there are writers and readers out there, sadly, who genuinely believe in mixed-sex monogamy and binary sex and gender as the only natural reality, and I would personally rather see it left out than have another writer who shows all non-heterosexual characters as villains and pedophiles.
 What I do mean is that, in this day and age, and especially in fiction that’s about possibilities and alternatives, it needs to be acknowledged where appropriate to the story’s own internal consistency without flinching from it or twisting it into an automatic negative because of your own issues or fear of upsetting a reader.
 Otherwise, not only are you alienating other readers, but you’re ultimately only adding to the culture of prejudice and ignorance and hate we live in.
 And speculative fiction, at its best, has the potential to do exactly the opposite: to show the best in human nature and the way things could be if we can just reach it.